23younesm/maguireyounes.com/content/_index.md

   ## About Me

  I'm a Cybersecurity Analytics and Operations Major at Penn State University Park, set to graduate in 2027.
 My learning style prioritizes hands-on experimentation, enriching my grasp of technology.
-As the go-to "tech support kid" since childhood, my affinity for cybersecurity was sparked.
+As the "tech support kid" since childhood, my affinity for cybersecurity was sparked.
 Alongside my studies and campus involvement, I'm deeply passionate about meteorology, student government, and outdoor activities, embodying a multifaceted life approach and seizing every opportunity.

   ## What I do